16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 In cases of bottles or vases, the LED strings get entwined within to create a magical look for your home.
 To make them wire-free, you can opt for the battery-operated ones that can also be stuffed inside the bottle or vase.

 If you’d like something a little more retro, lava lamps are perfect for you.
 They are available in some stunning color combinations that look truly mesmerizing.
+Modern lava lamps have bulbs that last 2,000 hours, and then you can simply replace them.

 Though they are widely used in the 70s, they are now making a comeback in a lot of boho-themed homes.
 The wax chunks in lava lamps float around in a thick liquid, creating flickering lights and shadows much like a candle would.